 Prosthesis Task Load Index (PROS-TLX)

 The PROS-TLX assesses the mental, physical, and emotional demands of using a prosthesis.
 The PROS-TLX is designed to rate the demand after a specified task is immediately finished.
-Participants will complete the measure after finishing the performance tests.
-Higher ratings are indicative of lower mental, physical, or emotional demands.
+Participants will complete the measure after finishing the CRT.
+Lower ratings are indicative of lower mental, physical, or emotional demands.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.